 Be Mentally Tough

 I told my friend that she needs to prepare herself mentally if she decides to strike on her own.
 There is no established team to help you out.
 Be prepared to wear multiple hats for a long time.
 You are your own admin, IT, sales, marketing and accounting departments.
 It will take a while to build a support network.
 Be prepared to make a lot of mistakes.
-Be prepared to experience a lot of rejection while you make sales pitches.
+Furthermore, be prepared to experience a lot of rejection while you make sales pitches.
 Be prepared to fail and make an effort to learn from it.
 It’s like getting ready for a marathon.

 Before running a marathon, people prepare themselves mentally and physically for the 26.2 miles.
 A ‘Can Do’ attitude is essential.
 Making a change after 20 years of a stable job requires you to think and act differently.
 You need to think on your feet and be nimble.
 Although the knowledge you acquired is what differentiates you, you still need to acquire new skills (e.g. using WordPress to launch your website, deploying marketing automation and lead gen tools etc.).
 Be mentally prepared to learn something every day.
 Be mentally prepared to embrace failure every day.